 The nomination window for this year’s

-annual conference.
+awards is currently closed.
+This year's recipients were presented at the annual conference in New Orleans.
 Nominations will be collected again in late 2016.

 Selection and presentation